anil-dewani/personal-website/personal-website/content/blog/enhancing-developement-experience.md

 ---
 title: "Enhancing Development Experience"
 summary: "Development experience is as important as user experience - a resilient development setup offers a great structure to the complexities of the whole development process.
-In this article i present my setup for django web development"
+In this article I present my setup for django web development"
 cover_photo: "/rectangle/philosophy-image.jpg"
 read_time: "2 min"
 ---